little-sharps/thorn/readme.md

 In 30 secs
 ----------
 For building a "Tasks" style command line utility.
-To wit:

 1. In VS2010, Create a new "Console Application" project.
-2. Reference Thorn.
-(NuGet coming soon)
+2. Install "thorn" from nuget
 3. Make your code look like this:

 Program.cs: